Emil Weilshäuser

 Emil Weilshäuser (Note: His surname has variously been spelled as Weilshauser or Weilshaeuser.)
-(31 July 1827 – after 1906) was a German publisher, writer, translator, and activist.
-He was a leading figure in the early German vegetarianism and anti-vivisection movement and published and translated a number of English-language works on vegetarianism into German.
-He also authored several works on the subject, including a vegetarian cookbook, which went through several editions.
-Weilshäuser served as President of the Vegetarian Society of Germany from 1882 to 1885 and was a member of the British Vegetarian Society and Victoria Street and International Anti-Vivisection Society.
-Additionally, he advocated for women in medicine.
-He was also associated with the Lebensreform movement.
+(31 July 1827 – 7 December 1917) was a German publisher, writer, translator, and social reformer.
+He was active in the early German vegetarian and anti-vivisection movements, and published and translated English-language works on vegetarianism into German.
+He also wrote several works on the subject, including a vegetarian cookbook that went through several editions.
+Weilshäuser was president of the Vegetarian Society of Germany from 1882 to 1885, and was a member of the British Vegetarian Society and the Victoria Street and International Anti-Vivisection Society.
+He also advocated for women in medicine and was associated with the Lebensreform movement.

 Biography

 Early life and education

-Emil Weilshäuser was born in Oppeln, Silesia, on 31 July 1827, as the sixth child in a family where his father was a printer.
-Educated at the local gymnasium, he learned printing in his father's office.
-His eldest brother, Gustave, a lifelong vegetarian who died in 1890, was a strong influence.
+Weilshäuser was born in Oppeln, Province of Silesia, Kingdom of Prussia, on 31 July 1827, the sixth child of a printer named Weilshäuser and his wife.
+A contemporary birth notice records his given names as Carl Emil.
+He was educated at the local gymnasium and learned printing in his father's office.
+His eldest brother, Gustave, a lifelong vegetarian who died in 1890, influenced his views on diet.

 Conversion to vegetarianism

-Weilshäuser became a vegetarian after a butchered calf fixed their dying gaze on him.
-In May 1844, his brother lent him Wilhelm Zimmerman's Der Weg zum Paradies ("The Way to Paradise"), which solidified his commitment to vegetarianism.
-Despite early opposition from his father, reading Gustav Struve's Mandaras Wanderungen ("The Wanderings of Mandaras") and Jean-Antoine Gleizes's Thalysie further reinforced his beliefs.
-Weilshäuser translated Thalysie into German but struggled to find a publisher.
+Weilshäuser became a vegetarian after seeing a butchered calf look at him as it died.
+In May 1844, his brother lent him Wilhelm Zimmerman's Der Weg zum Paradies ("The Way to Paradise"), which strengthened his commitment to vegetarianism.
+Although his father opposed his views, Weilshäuser continued to read vegetarian literature, including Gustav Struve's Mandaras' Wanderungen ("The Wanderings of Mandaras") and Jean-Antoine Gleizes's Thalysie.
+He translated Thalysie into German but was unable to find a publisher.

 Emigration and career

-In 1850, Weilshaeuser emigrated to Texas with fellow Silesians but returned the following year due to the challenges of maintaining his vegetarianism.
+In 1850, Weilshäuser emigrated to Texas with other Silesians, but returned the following year because he found it difficult to maintain his vegetarian diet there.
 From 1855 to 1862, he ran a printing office in Neustadt, Silesia.
-After several failed business attempts, he retired with a modest income, realizing his true talent did not lie in business.
+After several unsuccessful business ventures, he retired on a modest income.

-Involvement in vegetarian and anti-vivisection societies
+Vegetarian and anti-vivisection organisations

-Weilshäuser became a member of the British Vegetarian Society in October 1852, with his declaration signed by James Simpson, serving as a Foreign Corresponding Secretary.
-Weilshäuser was also an Honorary Corresponding Member of the Victoria Street and International Anti-Vivisection Society (later the National Anti-Vivisection Society).
-In 1870, Weilshäuser published a pamphlet, translated from English, which criticized vivisection.
+Weilshäuser became a member of the British Vegetarian Society in October 1852, with his declaration signed by James Simpson.
+He was also a foreign corresponding secretary of the society.
+He was an honorary corresponding member of the Victoria Street and International Anti-Vivisection Society (later the National Anti-Vivisection Society).
+In 1870, he published a pamphlet translated from English that criticised vivisection.

 Weilshäuser later returned to Oppeln.
 He attended the inaugural meeting of the Vegetarian Society of Germany in May 1869.
-Following the death of Eduard Baltzer, he served as president and remained in the post for three years.
+After the death of Eduard Baltzer, he served as president of the society for three years.

-In 1888, Weilshäuser wrote to the British Vegetarian Society, congratulating them on reaching their 41st anniversary.
-In 1907, he again wrote to them, commending them on reaching their diamond jubilee.
+In 1888, Weilshäuser wrote to the British Vegetarian Society to congratulate it on its 41st anniversary.
+In 1907, he wrote again to mark the society's diamond jubilee.